yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-DRV/Readme.md

 ### Driver section:
 Board pins labeled *+V* are intended to provide power to external devices.
 They are connected to pin 5 of each XH connector.
 Since all components on this +V rail (C1, C6...C9, IC1) are rated for 50Vmax you might go even higher than 12VDC if necessary.

+**Important:**
-**Important:** you must make sure your project never exceeds the electrical and thermal limits of the driver chip IC1.
+You must make sure your project never exceeds the electrical and thermal limits of the driver chip IC1.

-### Recommended wiring for greater loads:
+**Recommended wiring for greater loads:**
 When the driver chip is supposed to carry more then just a few 10mA on each output channel than it is recommended to use a capable power supply on the +V rail and preferably an additional capacitor of 220uF or greater value across the +V/GND pins of the board as shown below:

 ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-DRV/doc/YB-ESP32-S3-DRV_recommended_wiring.jpg)